 The name of the server program (in the ledir directory) that you want to start.
 This option is needed if you use the MySQL binary distribution but have the data directory outside of the binary distribution.
-If mysqld_safe cannot find the server, use the --ledir option to indicate the path name to the directory where the server is located.
+If $mysqld_safe$ cannot find the server, use the --ledir option to indicate the path name to the directory where the server is located.

-As of MySQL 5.7.15, this option is accepted only on the command line, not in option files.
+This option is accepted only on the command line, not in option files.
 On platforms that use systemd, the value can be specified in the value of MYSQLD_OPTS.
 See Managing MySQL Server with systemd.

-• --mysqld-version=suffix
+--mysqld-version=suffix